Know the Laws:

 Yes - but this cannot be done by just “deactivating” your account.
 When you deactivate your account, your entire profile (photos, interests, friends, etc.) are still saved and may still be found during an Internet search.
 To delete your entire profile permanently:

 Before buying anything off of the Internet, check to make sure that the site is secure.
 The site’s web address should start with https:// and there should be a lock icon on the page somewhere (a little picture of a padlock).
 If you only put your information into a secure website, you can decrease the chances that an abuser who knows how to get information from an unsecured site can get access to your personal information.
-To be extra secure, you can choose to not buy things off the Internet.
-If there is something that can only be purchased on-line that you really need, ask a family member or friend to buy it for you using his/her name and address.
+If you are particularly concerned about the abuser accessing your personal information through the Internet, you might consider asking a friend or family member to purchase items for you online using his/her name and address.

 If asked by a website if they can share your information with “associates of the site” or “selected partners,” say “No.” If you agree to let them share your information, you will have no control over how any site that is given your information will use it.

-Be aware of how much indentifying information you are posting on any of your social networking sites like Facebook, MySpace, or blogs.
+Be aware of how much identifying information you are posting on any of your social networking sites like Facebook, Instagram, or blogs.
 Please read Safety with Social Media.
 Remember to consider what information you want everyone, including an abuser, to be able to see.
-If you moved to get away from the abuser, there is a possibility he could identify your location through pictures, videos, or general information on profiles.
-If you post information to the internet from your mobile device, it is possible that the picture has what is called "geotagging".
-Geotagging is data imbedded in the image that contains exact latitude and longitude coordinates of your location.* Read step-by-step instructions on how to disable geotagging on your phone.
+If you moved to get away from the abuser, there is a possibility s/he could identify your location through pictures, videos, or general information on profiles.
+If you post information to the Internet from your mobile device, it is possible that the picture has what is called "geotagging".
+Geotagging is data imbedded in the image that contains your general or exact location.

 Also, anytime you buy a magazine subscription, give your name and phone number to a cashier at a store, or provide your personal information to any company, that information could find its way onto the Internet.
 Think carefully before giving out your personal information to anyone.